 Texas Rangers

-Nathan Eovaldi has thrown 27,197 pitches that have been tracked by the PITCHf/x system between 2011 and 2025, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
-In 2025, they have relied primarily on their Splitter (89mph) and Fourseam Fastball (95mph), also mixing in a Cutter (91mph), Curve (76mph) and Sinker (94mph).
-He also rarely throws a Slider (85mph).
+Although they have not thrown an MLB pitch in 2026, Nathan Eovaldi threw 29,115 pitches that were tracked by the PITCHf/x system between 2011 and 2025, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
+In 2025, they relied primarily on their Splitter (88mph), Fourseam Fastball (94mph) and Cutter (91mph), also mixing in a Curve (76mph) and Sinker (94mph).
+He also rarely threw a Slider (86mph).

 In 2025, compared to other RHP:

-Their splitter is thrown extremely hard, has dives down out of the zone and generates more whiffs/swing compared to other pitchers' splitters.
-Their fourseam fastball has heavy sinking action, is basically never swung at and missed compared to other pitchers' fourseamers, results in more flyballs compared to other pitchers' fourseamers, has slight armside run and has slightly above average velo.
-Their cutter generates a high number of swings & misses compared to other pitchers' cutters, is an extreme flyball pitch compared to other pitchers' cutters and has slightly above average velo.
-Their curve generates an extremely high number of swings & misses compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves and has slightly below average velo.
-Their sinker (take this with a grain of salt because they've only thrown 13 of them in 2025) is basically never swung at and missed compared to other pitchers' sinkers, results in somewhat more flyballs compared to other pitchers' sinkers, has slight armside run, has slightly above average velo and has some natural sinking action.
-Their slider (take this with a grain of salt because they've only thrown 4 of them in 2025) generates an extremely high number of swings & misses compared to other pitchers' sliders, is an extreme flyball pitch compared to other pitchers' sliders, has short glove-side cut and has some two-plane movement.
+Their splitter has dives down out of the zone, is much firmer than usual, results in somewhat more groundballs compared to other pitchers' splitters and has slight armside fade.
+Their fourseam fastball has heavy sinking action, has an obvious tail and has slightly above average velo.
+Their cutter results in somewhat more flyballs compared to other pitchers' cutters and has slightly above average velo.
+Their curve generates a high number of swings & misses compared to other pitchers' curves, results in somewhat more flyballs compared to other pitchers' curves and has slightly below average velo.
+Their sinker has an obvious tail, generates fewer whiffs/swing compared to other pitchers' sinkers, results in somewhat more groundballs compared to other pitchers' sinkers, has slightly above average velo and has some natural sinking action.
+Their slider is an extreme flyball pitch compared to other pitchers' sliders and generates fewer whiffs/swing compared to other pitchers' sliders.